 With volunteer and professional crews, we work on fire-affected properties to prevent toxic material and sediment from polluting creeks and streams in the Russian River watershed.
 We leveraged our watershed protection efforts by joining Sonoma Ecology Center, Sonoma County Conservation Action, and Russian Riverkeeper.
 As a collaborative, we provide free waste containment and erosion control resources to fire-affected landowners, and assist with the revegetation and restoration of riparian and oak woodland habitats.

 In 2020, we teamed up with Taproot Media to create the Post-Fire Land Regeneration Video Series.
-To date, we've created three videos to educate Sonoma residents and landowners on impactful ways to ameliorate land that has been impacted by a fire.
+To date, we've created four videos to educate Sonoma residents and landowners on impactful ways to ameliorate land that has been impacted by a fire.

 Each video provides detailed instructions on how to assess hillside contour, when a wattle is appropriate versus another erosion medium, how to prep a trench and why you should excavate first, and how to maintain and troubleshoot the installation.
 The videos can be used alongside the resources on the Sonoma County Rain Ready resource page.

 We are eager to continue this series for homeowners and the Sonoma community-at-large.
 If you would like to make a tax deductible contribution to produce additional videos, please visit our donation page here.